 A retail banking business wanted to reduce the amount of time and resources it spent managing its data center.
 The goal was to devote a greater share of both to accelerating innovation and creating the differentiating web-based services its customers were increasingly looking for.

 But with its vast number of applications and data sets, and no experience working in a public cloud, the customer didn’t know where to start.
 Working with WWT, they determined they wanted to keep some of those applications and data sets out of the public cloud.
 The solution included use of a colocation facility and AWS.

-With the arrival of a new leader, one insurance industry company wanted to rethink its strategy of operating its multiple business units individually, each using a separate cloud platform.
+With the arrival of a new leader, one insurance company wanted to rethink its strategy of operating its multiple business units individually, each using a separate cloud platform.
 The goal was to share best practices across the groups and simplify under one operating model for all three cloud platforms.
-The consolidation would be achieved by leveraging automation and shared services/communities.
-They also sought to evolve their new project intake business model to start determining which cloud was the best fit
+Consolidation would be achieved by leveraging automation and shared services/communities.
+They also sought to evolve their new project intake business model to start determining which cloud was the best fit.

 The organizational objectives focused on modernizing the business to enhance efficiency and collaboration, spur innovation and sharpen the company’s competitive differentiation.
 WWT advanced those goals by leveraging the benefits of AWS, Microsoft Azure and GCP.
 We also recommended establishing a Multicloud Center of Excellence managed by a cross-functional team built from multiple departments.